The success of any kind of social epidemic is heavily dependent on the involvement of people with a particular and rare set of social skills.

 Establish the Vision for Change

-In any case, there must be a compelling reason for the change and a vision to go along with it.
+While necessary, a compelling and well-understood reason to change is insufficient for an organization to reach the tipping point.
+A clear vision for the future is also critical.
 Kotter notes that establishing a “vision for change” is a primary responsibility of leadership .
 The vision for change provides three key benefits:

 - Purpose – It clarifies the purpose and direction for the change and sets the mission for all to follow.
 It avoids the confusing potential details and focuses everyone on the why, not the how, of the change.